terukaze1939/FReport/README.md

 rip         | spam #RIP hastag at someone timeline

-## This tool will make your account blocked or restricted, don't use this tool too often.
+## This tool will make your account blocked or restricted, don't use this tool too often. ( Make sure you're using secondary account or not primary account)

 # keep in mind!
 # This tool is for education purposes only, don't use this tool carelessly or do anything illegal.